 As most of the plants commonly referred to as succulents are different families, the care instructions will differ for them.
 The best way to learn what they need to thrive is to read the tag that comes in the plant.
-I have often seed succulents sold at shops that don’t specialize in plants (like furniture or grocery stores).
-These will often not have proper labelling so you may not even know the name or care instructions for that plant.
+I have often seen succulents sold at shops that don’t specialize in plants (like furniture or grocery stores).
+These will usually not have proper labels so you may not even know the name or care instructions for that plant.
 In general, I buy my plants from reputable sources (garden centers, florists, farmer’s markets) as they will carry the healthiest selections.
-I have been known to pick up some scraggly, uncared for, unhealthy plants at various shops when they are on sale so I can quickly and inexpensively increase my supply.
-In general though, look for:
+I have been known to pick up some scraggly, uncared-for, unhealthy plants at various shops when they are on sale so I can quickly and inexpensively increase my supply.
+In general though, to find healthy succulents, look for:

 - Healthy-looking leaves with no odd discoloration, spots, or tears.